kratzert/RRMPG/README.rst

 This repository is a work in progress repository.

-Documentation can be found here: `http://rrmpg.readthedocs.io <http://rrmpg.readthedocs.io>`_
+Official documentation can be found here: `http://rrmpg.readthedocs.io <http://rrmpg.readthedocs.io>`_

+Read the :ref:`Idea section <idea>` for further information about the background and aim of this project.

+.. _idea:

 Idea
 ----